lpenguin/harlowe/README.md

     * Also, an extra variant has been added: *beginning* a line with `\` will cause it and the previous line break to be removed.
 The main purpose of this addition is to let you begin multi-line hooks with `[\` and end them with `\]`, letting them fully occupy their own lines.
  * Added `(shuffled:)`, which is identical to `(array:)`, except that it places the provided items in a random order.
 (You can shuffle an existing array by using the spread syntax, `(shuffled: ...$arr)`, of course.
 To avoid errors where the spread syntax is not given, `(shuffled:)` requires two or more arguments.)
  * Added `(sorted:)`, which is similar to `(array:)`, except that it requires string elements, and orders the strings in alphanumeric sort order, rather than the order in which they were provided.
     * Note that this is not strict ASCII order: "A2" is sorted before "A11", and "é" is sorted before "f".
 However, it still uses English locale comparisons (for instance, in Swedish "ä" is sorted after "z", whereas in English and German it comes before "b").
+A means of changing the locale should be provided in the future.
  * Added `(rotated:)`, which takes a number, followed by several values, and rotates the values' positions by the number.
 For instance, `(rotated: 1, 'Bug','Egg','Bog')` produces the array `(a:'Bog','Bug','Egg')`.
 Think of it as moving each item to its current position plus the number (so, say, the item in 1st goes to 1 + 1 = 2nd).
 Its main purpose is to transform arrays, which can be provided using the spread `...` syntax.
  * Added `(datanames:)`, which takes a single datamap, and returns an array containing all of the datamap's names, alphabetised.
  * Added `(datavalues:)`, which takes a single datamap, and returns an array containing all of the datamap's values, alphabetised by their names were.